10 Weird Looking Snakes Across The Globe

 © Wikimedia Commons User: Alex Telford – CC BY-SA 3.0

-While Langaha madagascariensis is the main leaf-nosed species, Madagascar also hosts two others: L. alluaudi and L. pseudoalluaudi.
+While Langaha madagascariensis is the main species of the leaf-nosed clan, Madagascar also hosts two others: L. alluaudi and L. pseudoalluaudi.
 These are very poorly documented.

 6 Brongersma’s worm snake